Symposium Schedule

 Meditation (Conference Room)

-Latif Bolat, Turkiye: Andalusia under the Islamic Rule: Tolerance and Dialog
+Latif Bolat, Turkey: Andalusia under the Islamic Rule: Tolerance and Dialog

 Intercultural Forum (Conference Room)